MickWest/sitrec/README.md

 A default bind mount is set up for the `sitrec-videos` folder in the root of the project directory, allowing videos to be added.
 The `sitrec-cache` folder uses a volume by default, but can be changed to a bind mount by uncommenting a line in the `docker-compose.yml` file.

-A Mapbox token can be provided by setting the `MAPBOX_TOKEN` environment variable in the `shared.env` file, see `shared.env.example`.
+Default sitrec-cache and sitrec-upload folders is created - but these will not persist.

-The rehosting & shortening functionality is not available in the docker container, as this depends on the Metabunk server.
+The shortening functionality is not available in the docker container, as this depends on the Metabunk server.

 ## Adding A Sitch